PROFESSIONAL BEE & WASP

 Bees and wasps commonly build hives on the outsides and insides of buildings in the Las Vegas Valley.
 These insects will aggressively defend their homes with venomous stings that are very painful and can lead to severe health complications.
+Yellow jackets and paper wasps also fall into this catogory.
 The actual aggression and venom levels vary greatly between the many species, with Africanized honey bees, yellowjackets and bald-faced hornets being the worst of the bunch.

 To keep stinging insects from nesting around your home, it’s best to address any factors which might draw them to your property.
 Most wasps and hornets are attracted to the stench of rotting food, especially fruits, so it’s best to avoid leaving food waste in the outside garbage or to properly cover the trash if you must do so.
 You should also regularly dispose of fruit dropped by trees in your yard.
 It’s also good to be diligent in sealing any holes in the side of your home or other buildings on the property like woodsheds.
 Bees and wasps commonly use dark, warm holes to build their nests.
 Keep an eye on the underhang of your roof and porch, too, as this tends to be another favored site for hive building.